Budget 2026 public service cuts

 Stated purpose

 A "case study" for what's possible.
-Bishop says he expects MCERT to "cut back on spending and staff costs over the next few years".
-More mergers will follow over 3–5 years; agencies have been asked to come up with their own merger proposals.
+Bishop expects MCERT to "cut back on spending and staff costs over the next few years".
+CE: Jeremy Lightfoot (ex-Corrections).

 Every department below must cut 2% this year, then 5% in each of the next two years.
 Bar shows year-on-year workforce change (green = already shrinking, red = grown the fastest).